Letter of credence

+Language of letters

+Letters of credence between two monarchs of equal rank will typically begin with the salutation "Sir My Brother" (or "Madame My Sister", in the case of a female monarch) and close with the valediction "Your Good Brother" (or "Sister", in the case of a female monarch).

 Presentation of credentials

-Upon arrival at their post, the ambassador-designate meets with the foreign minister to arrange for an audience with the head of state.
+Upon arrival at their post, the ambassador-designate meets the foreign minister to arrange for an audience with the head of state.
 They bring both a sealed original and an unsealed copy of his credentials.
 The unsealed copy is given to the foreign minister upon arrival, and the original is presented personally to the head of state in a formal ceremony.
 Ambassadors do not begin their duties until their credentials are accepted, and their precedence within the diplomatic corps is determined by the date on which the credentials were presented.
 They are, however, entitled to diplomatic immunity as soon as they enter the country.

 The ambassador-designate travels to the presentation ceremony in an official vehicle provided by the receiving state, accompanied by a military escort.
-In constitutional monarchies and parliamentary democracies, the head of state or viceroy acts according to legally-binding advice from the government.
+In parliamentary systems, the head of state or viceroy acts according to legally-binding advice from the government.
 The foreign minister will attend (be present with) the head of state at the actual ceremony, to symbolize the fact that the credentials are being accepted on the basis of government advice.
 The ambassador-designate uses both hands to present their credentials to the head of state.

+Many governments hold presentation ceremonies with elements that are usually accorded to heads of state and government, such as military honors.

+While credential ceremonies are among the most formal events in diplomacy, governed by strict protocols and detailed guidelines, variations in the nature of these ceremonies can still be observed among diplomats from different countries.
+Despite their scripted and calculated nature, these ceremonies offer state representatives a subtle yet significant space for signaling – positive or negative – establishing contact, or conveying messages.